-\mathbf{X} ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2019 OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File Number: 001-33244

-INVESCO DB PRECIOUS METALS FUND (A Series of Invesco DB Multi-Sector Commodity Trust)

-(Exact name of registrant as specified in its charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-c/o Invesco Capital Management LLC 3500 Lacey Road, Suite 700 Downers Grove, Illinois (Address of Principal Executive Offices)

-87-0778065 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-Registrant's telephone number, including area code: (800) 983-0903 Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units of Beneficial Interest DBP NYSE Arca, Inc.

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer \times Non-Accelerated Filer Smaller reporting company \times Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-State the market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$116,310,000
+TON MI 10-17 \boxtimes ANNUAL REPORT PURSUANT TO SECTION 1 1934 3 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF For the fiscal year en nded December 31, 2019 · or TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 ON 13 OR 15(d) OF T HE SECURITIES EXCHANGE - iod from to Number: 001-33234 INVESCO DB SILVER FU ND (A Series of Invesco DB Mu • (Exact name of Registra nt as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 87-0778072 (I.R.S.
+Employer Identification No.) c/o Invesco Capital Management LLC 3500 Lacey Road, Suite 700 Downers Grove, Illinois 60515 (Address of Principal Executive Offices) including area code: (800) 983-0 (Zip Code) ant to Section 12(b) of the A g Symbol(s) Name of each exchange on which registered Common Units of Beneficial Interest DBS NYSE Arca, Inc. Securities registered pursuant t to Section 12(g) of the Act None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \(\square\) No \(\text{\tin}\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\text{\tex{\tex Indicate by check mark if the registrant is not required to file repo Indicate by check mark whether the registrant: (1) has filed all rep of 1934 during the preceding 12 months (or for such shorter period the ch filing requirements for the past 90 days.
+Yes ⋈ No □ rts pursuant to Section 13 or sorts required to be filed by Se Section 15(d) of the Act.
+Yes □ No ⊠ ection 13 or 15(d) of the Securities Exchange Rule Indicate by check mark whether the registrant has submitted electred 405 of Regulation S-T (§232.405 of this chapter) during the preceding such files).
+Yes ⊠ No □ repor Indicate by check mark whether the registrant is a large acc rting company, or an emerging growth company.
+See the defi rting company," and "emerging growth company" in Rule 12 initions of "large accelerate ed filer," "accelerated filer," "smaller Larg ge Accelerated Filer □ Accelerated Filer Non- -Accelerated Filer ⊠ Smaller reporting company with a If an emerging growth company, indicate by check mark if the reg any new or revised financial accounting standards provided pursuan Indicate by check mark whether the registrant is a shell company (at to Section 13(a) of the Exch nange Act.
+State the market value of the voting and non-voting common equires was last sold, or the average bid and asked price of such pleted second fiscal quarter: \$13,440,000. ty held by non-affiliates comp outed by reference to the price at which the

-Number of Common Units of Beneficial Interest outstanding as of January 31, 2020: 3,600,000
+Number of Common Units of Beneficial Interest outstanding as of January 31, 2020: 600,000